frankhenry/drupal-deploy/README.markdown

 # Capistrano::DrupalDeploy

 Deploy [Drupal](https://www.drupal.org/) with [Capistrano v3](http://capistranorb.com/).
-This gem is a plugin for capistrano that provide a number of tasks specific to Drupal.
+This gem is a plugin for Capistrano that provides a number of tasks specific to Drupal.
 It is forked from [github.com/unitedworldwrestling/drupal-deploy](https://github.com/unitedworldwrestling/drupal-deploy).
 The main difference is this version works with both Drupal 7 and Drupal 8.
 It does this by creating wrappers around drush commands whose syntax in Drupal 8 is different to what it is in Drupal 7.

 For example, the command to put a Drupal 7 site into maintenance mode is